NorthCoastChurch/IT-Policy/Policy-14-Safeguarding-Member-Information.md

 **Testing**

-The Information Security Officer annually audits North Coast Church’s Safeguarding Member Information Program.
+The Information Technology Director annually audits North Coast Church’s Safeguarding Member Information Program.
 The Information Security Officer provides a formal report of its findings to Senior Management, the Security Officer, and the Board of Directors.

 North Coast Church will require periodic tests of the key controls, systems, and procedures of the information security program.
 In accordance with current industry standards, the frequency and nature of such tests shall be determined by the IT Department.

-The Information Security Officer will be responsible for reviewing the results of these tests and for making recommendations for improvements where needed.
+The Information Technology Director will be responsible for reviewing the results of these tests and for making recommendations for improvements where needed.